jadecobra/python_tdd_exercises/source/How to Setup a Test Driven Development Environment.rst

   - ``pytest-watch`` is a program that automatically uses the `pytest <https://docs.pytest.org/>`_ library to run tests when a python file in the project changes
   - `pytest <https://docs.pytest.org/>`_ is a library like `unittest <https://docs.python.org/3/library/unittest.html>`_ for running tests in python
-  - ``requirements.txt`` is a file where we can list required dependencies of a project for `pip <https://pypi.org/project/pip/>`_ to install later, you can use any name you like
+  - ``requirements.txt`` is a file where we can list required dependencies of a project for `pip <https://pypi.org/project/pip/>`_ the `python package manager <https://pypi.org/project/pip/>`_ to install later, you can use any name you like

 * create a virtual environment using the `venv <https://docs.python.org/3/library/venv.html#module-venv>`_ module from the python standard library